Food & Drink In Devon and Cornwall – Great Pubs, Good Food And Drink!

 A popular Devon specialty is Deep Fried Cheeses with gooseberry sauce.

-Scrumpy is a type of cider particular to Devon, made from apples that fall off the trees before ripening, but if something stronger is needed, then try Plymouth Gin.What are you going to do with this information right now?
+Scrumpy is a type of cider particular to Devon, made from apples that fall off the trees before ripening, but if something stronger is needed, then try Plymouth Gin.Any ideas?